psychemedia/sin-eater-resources/src/_ross.md

 # Interlude — The Sin-Eater of Ross

-Far from being introduced as a *Welsh* tradition, Aubrey's description of the sin-eater, which underpins much of the "legend", actually describes an individual in Ross-on-Wye, which lies in  the English county of *Herefordshire* rather than Welsh county of *Monmouthshire*.
+Far from being introduced as a *Welsh* tradition, Aubrey's description of the sin-eater, which underpins much of the "legend", actually describes an individual in Ross-on-Wye, just over the border in the English county of *Herefordshire* rather than Welsh county of *Monmouthshire*.

 > In the county of Hereford was an old custom at funerals to hire poor people, who were to take upon them the sins of the party deceased.
 One of them (he was a long, lean, ugly, lamentable poor rascal), I remember, lived in a cottage on Rosse highway.
 The manner was that when the corpse was brought out of the house, and laid on the bier, a loaf of bread was brought out, and delivered to the Sin-eater, over the corpse, as also a mazard bowl of maple, full of beer (which he was to drink up), and sixpence in money, in consideration whereof he took upon him, *ipso facto*, all the sins of the defunct, and freed him or her from walking after they were dead. `e.g. Hone's Year-Book, 1832, pp.858-9`